NGSchoolEU/website/content/faq/_index.md

 at affordable cost.
 Personalised medicine, a health-care system in which medical decisions and health-care products are tailored for the individuals based on their predicted response or risk of disease, is just around the corner.
-In Europe, most of the progress in these areas is blatantly concentreted in western countries, and it is crucial to train the future experts who will also drive this revolution in central and eastern european countries.
+In Europe, most of the progress in these areas is blatantly concentrated in western countries, and it is crucial to train the future experts who will also drive this revolution in central and eastern european countries.